Anosmia as a Predictor Factor for Lower Severity in Hospitalized COVID-19 Patient at Primasatya Husada Citra Hospital Surabaya

 Methods: This study was a descriptive, cross-sectional, retrospective study with a total sample of 149 patients confirmed COVID-19.
 This research was conducted on hospitalized patients from March 1 to July 31, 2020, at the Primasatya Husada Citra Hospital Surabaya.
 Our study classified patients into two groups, with and without anosmia.
 The patient’s clinical characteristics were described in a table and odds ratio was calculated to determine the risk factors incidence of severe degree in COVID-19 patients.

 Results: The mean age of patients with anosmia was 32 years old, the patient’s gender was dominated with the female (63.2%).
 Patients with anosmia had lower severity, the odds ratio of having severe degree is 0.479.
-Patients with anosmia also had other symptoms such as cough, rhinorrhea, sore throat, tightness, headache, and muscle aches (p <0.05).
+Patients with anosmia also had other symptoms such as cough, rhinorrhea, sore throat, tightness, headache, and muscle aches (p less than 0.05).

 Conclusion: COVID-19 patients with anosmia had lower severity than patients without anosmia.